 During an appointment, the hygienist will assess the health of your gums and teeth and look for any signs of swelling, inflammation or bleeding.
 The hygienist may also take measurements where the gum attaches to the tooth and check for signs of oral cancer.

-A chief part of a hygienist’s role is to carry out a ‘scale and polish’ to remove any build-up of plaque and tartar.
-The hygienist uses specially designed implements to remove tartar from the tooth surface and underneath the gum line.
-When all the surfaces are clean, they polish teeth with a gritty paste, leaving them feeling smooth and silky.
+The main part of the appointment involves a thorough clean, known as a ‘scale and polish’.
+This removes any build-up of plaque and tartar.
+When all the surfaces are clean, the hygienist will then polish teeth with a gritty paste, leaving them feeling smooth and silky.